DataDog/hiring-engineers/answers.md

 >## ***SOLUTION***
 >
 >We will use the following python script to create the Visualization of the Data.
 We will have 3 widgets which will all be of type "timeseries".
+>
-> *		1.
-For our Windows 10 Pro Host for the custom metric for the custom Agent check we just created
+> * I.	For our Windows 10 Pro Host for the custom metric for the custom Agent check we just created
-> *		2.
+> * II.
 For PostgreSQL buffer hit utilizing the anomaly function
-> *		3.
+> * III.
 For the custom metric that rollups the total for all points for the past hour
 >
 > Here is the script that was used to create the dashboard.
 >